 - Litecoin transactions take around 2.5 minutes while it takes 10 minutes to complete a Bitcoin transaction.
 This is the reason that it is called the “Lite” coin.

 - Average Litecoin transaction fees are around $0.179 against $1.8 of Bitcoin.

 - Except for transaction speed, there is no other offering from Litecoin which can significantly differentiate it from others.
-It is facing stiff competition from coins which offer privacy, smart contracts, and international payments etc.
+It is facing stiff competition from coins that offer privacy, smart contracts, and international payments, etc.

 - Like Bitcoin mining, Litecoin mining is also expensive and restricted to those with specialized powerful hardware.

 Litecoin has been one of the top 10 cryptocurrencies for a long time with a market capitalization of $9.64 billion.